-Redefine Productive.
-Look at what is required of you and what it really means to be productive.
-Does every little thing on your task list need to get crossed off to be productive?
-Probably not.
-If you really analyze your to-dos, there are likely several items you can delegate and hand off to others.
-Pick the "I gotta get it done" items off your list and either hand the others off to colleagues or just drop them off your list for now.
-In your personal life, think the same way.
-Does the house have to be spotless or are you just adding that stress on yourself?
-Re-look at what you said yes to and try to tell yourself that this time, it's okay to change your mind and say no. Build Up Energy.
-So productivity increases when you have more energy.
-Now, this is likely that time when your energy tank is running low.
-Make a commitment to acknowledge that and then give yourself the time and space to build up your energy.
-Part of that is not doing activities that zap your energy such as surfing the web, hanging out on facebook or spending hours watching TV.
-I know how good it feels to do a show marathon when life is down and out, but it is the worst thing you can do if productivity and motivation is what you need.
-Try exercising even for just 10-15 minutes.
+Here are the three things I do to stay motivated and productive when life throws me a curveball.
+Redefine Productivity Look at what’s required of you and what it really means to be productive.
+Does “productive” mean that every little thing on your list gets crossed off?
+If you analyze your to-do list, you’ll find several things you can hand off to others.
+Pick the most important, "I gotta get it done" items off your list, then delegate the others to colleagues or drop them altogether.
+Do the same thing with your personal life.
+Does the house need to be spotless or are you just adding to your stress?
+Take a second look at what you’ve said “yes” to and allow yourself the opportunity to say “no.” Build Up Your Energy Productivity increases when you have more energy.
+Give yourself the time and space you need to build your energy stores back up.
+Part of that includes dropping activities that zap your energy, like surfing the web, hanging out on Facebook, or watching endless hours of TV.
+I know how good it feels to marathon a show when life is getting you down, but that’s probably the worst thing you can do if you’re lacking motivation.
+Try exercising for just 10 minutes.
 Listen to uplifting music.
-Eat super food like walnuts, avocado, chia seeds, yogurt, or blueberries.
+Eat some superfoods, like walnuts, avocados, chia seeds, yogurt, or blueberries.
 Meditate.
 Go for a walk or a hike.
-Do a combination of all of these as often as possible.
-Get Support.
-This is something that seems so overstated.
-Yes, of course, we need support during tough times.
-Duh.
-But, SOOO many people neglect to actually do this.
-Whether it's talking to a close friend or sharing with your significant other, do what you can to make this burdensome time not so lonely.
-In order to make it truly helpful to you, let the other person know you just need to vent.
-When they get into trying to solve the problem for you, it can get frustrating and you'll regret sharing.
-Now, asking a friend or family member to brainstorm solutions is another good idea, but make it an actual brainstorming session with markers, and flip charts...really get them involved in helping you figure things out so you aren't figuring it out all alone.
-Remember, as tough as things are, you can get through it.
-Be sure to redefine what productivity really means right now, do things that build up your energy and as much as you might want to avoid telling people what you are going through, please do confide in someone.
-You will find that doing these three things will do wonders in helping you stay motivated and become productive.
-Here's to your Illumination!
+Doing these things will help restore your waning energy.
+Get Support This may seem overstated, but SO many people neglect this.
+Whether it's talking to a close friend or sharing with your significant other, do what you can to make this burdensome time less lonely.
+Don’t forget to tell the other person that you just need to vent; no advice is needed.
+When someone else tries to solve your problem when you’re just looking to vent, you can get frustrated and regret sharing.
+Asking a friend or family member to brainstorm solutions is another great idea, but make it an actual brainstorming session with markers and flip charts.
+Really get them involved in figuring things out so you aren’t fighting alone.
+Remember, as tough as things are now, you can get through it.
+Redefine what productivity really means to you.
+Do things that build up your energy; and as much as you might want to hide what you’re going through, take time to confide in someone.
+These three simple things will set you back on track to maintain your motivation and productivity.
+Here's to your illumination!

 0 Comments